Skip to main content

 What is an Organization?

-An organization in VSAY Terminal is an isolated workspace that contains:
+An organization in WebXTerm is an isolated workspace that contains:

 • Users: Team members with their roles and permissions